edumarin/edumarin.github.io/_pages/about.md

 In the past I graduated as a Telecommunications Engineer at the Universitat Politècnica de Catalunya (UPC) (Spain) with the master thesis [Security analysis of an implantable cardioverter defibrillator](https://www.esat.kuleuven.be/cosic/publications/thesis-231.pdf) developed at COSIC within the ERASMUS framework.
 After obtaining my PhD, I was a visiting research fellow in the [SPRITZ group](https://spritz.math.unipd.it/) at the University of Padua (Italy) and a research fellow in the [Security and Privacy group](https://www.birmingham.ac.uk/research/centre-for-cyber-security-and-privacy/index.aspx) at the University of Birmingham (UK).

-# Recent News

-* Dec, 2023.
-The proposal I submitted to the CLOUDLESS project (NextGenerationEU) has been accepted!
-* Oct, 2023.
-Alessio has joined our group as an intern.
-He'll work with me on container/serverless security for six months.
-Welcome Alessio!
-* Oct, 2023.
-Invited to serve as industry co-chair at IEEE SMARTCOMP 2024
-* Oct, 2023.
-Our paper "Security in Cloud-Native Services: A Survey" has been accepted at Journal of Cybersecurity and Privacy 2023
-* Jan, 2023.
-Invited to serve on the PC of ESORICS and TMA
-* Dec, 2022.
-Our paper "HAT: Secure and Practical Key Establishment for Implantable Medical Devices" has been accepted at CODASPY 2023.
-* Sep, 2022.
-Our magazine paper "Serverless Computing: A Security Perspective" has been accepted at the Journal of Cloud Computing
-* Sep, 2022.
-Our paper "Heimdallr: Fingerprinting SD-WAN Control-Plane Architecture via Encrypted Control Traffic" has been accepted at ACSAC 2022
-* May, 2022.
-Bernardo has joined our group as an intern.
-He'll work with me on SDN/P4 security for six months.
-Welcome Bernardo!
-* May, 2022.
-Our paper "Primitives for Finite Field Arithmetic in Network Switches" has been accepted at P4 workshop 2022
-* Mar, 2022.
-Seven of the proposals we submitted to EU calls have been accepted!.
-I was involved in four of them
-* Mar, 2022.
-Our paper "PPFL: Enhancing Privacy in Federated Learning with Confidential Computing" has been accepted at ACM GetMobile 2022
-* Mar, 2022.
-Our paper "Symbolon: Enabling Flexible Multi-device-based User Authentication" has been accepted at IEEE DSC 2022
-* Mar, 2022.
-Our paper "Privacy-preserving AI for future networks" has been accepted at CACM 2022
-* Oct, 2021.
-Our paper "EqualNet: A Secure and Practical Defense for Long-term Network Topology Obfuscation" has been accepted at NDSS 2022
-* Sep, 2021.
-Our paper "FuzzyKey: Comparing Fuzzy Cryptographic Primitives on Resource-Constrained Devices" has been accepted at CARDIS 2021
-* June, 2021.
-We wrote a paper on the security of serverless computing.
-Have a look at our paper [here](http://arxiv.org/abs/2107.03832)
-* June, 2021.
-Our MobiSys paper got the best paper award!
-* Apr, 2021.
-Our work "Inter-operability and Orchestration in Heterogeneous Cloud/Edge Resources: the ACCORDION vision" has been accepted at FRAME 2021
-* Mar, 2021.
-Our work "PPFL: Privacy-preserving Federated Learning with Trusted Execution Environments" has been accepted at ACM MobiSys 2021
-* Feb, 2021.
-We are organising the [1st Workshop on Mobile Serverless (MobileServerless)](https://www.it.uc3m.es/mbsvless21/), co-located with ACM MobiSys 2021 in a virtual (on-line) format.
-Please consider submitting your work.
-* Dec, 2020.
-We wrote an article entitled "Software Defined Networking privacy" for the (3rd) edition of Encyclopedia of Cryptography, Security, and Privacy.
-Stay tuned!
-* May, 2020.
-Our work "Remote monitoring of cardiac implanted electronic devices – legal requirements and ethical principles ESC REGULATORY AFFAIRS / EHRA JOINT TASK FORCE REPORT" has been accepted at EP Europace 2020.
-This paper is the result of a collaboration with the European Society of Cardiology (ESC).
-* May, 2020.
-I have joined Telefonica Research as a Researcher!

 # Talks

 * "Serverless computing: A security perspective", Cloud Infrastructure Management, Security and Confidential Computing Workshop, 8 Nov 2023